In English we pronounce qi ‘TCHEE’. The Japanese pronounce it ‘Kee’. You may often see it spelled as Chi or Ch’i.

 No spam, notifications only about new articles and updates.

 In health there are checks and balances in how qi moves.

 Lung qi descends and Liver qi ascends: they balance one another.

 But if you get angry, more (Liver) qi ascends.
 You feel this as tension in your shoulders and neck, the tightening of your jaw and facial muscles, the constriction in your chest and the desire to argue, even shout – or grit your teeth!

 What do you do?
-Either you let it out assertively or you calm yourself down by taking a few deep breaths to encourage your Lung qi to descend more strongly, so sending it all down.
+Either you let it out assertively or you calm yourself down with a few deep breaths.
+This makes your Lung qi descend more strongly, taking with it all that rising tension.

 If you let it out destructively, then there was no moderating counter-balance from your Lungs.

 If you realised what was happening and contained the energy until dealt with constructively, then your Lung energy steadied you.

 Stomach qi descends and Spleen qi ascends.
 If Stomach qi fails to descend, you’ll be nauseous and won’t want to eat.